D4De/classes/README.md

 and import the `src` folder.

 ## How it works
-To fully understand how Classes works we strongly suggest to read our paper _Fast and Accurate Error Simulation for CNNs Against Soft Errors_.
+To fully understand how Classes works we strongly suggest to read our paper _Fast and Accurate Error Simulation for CNNs Against Soft Errors_, that explains the philosophy of the CLASSES framework.
 Nonetheless, we want to provide a small description of its operation.
 The following image provides a high level representation of the whole framework, we executed an error injection campaign at GPU level using NVBitFI for each of the [supported layers](#operators-supported) in order to create a database of error models.